VirusTotal/yara/docs/writingmodules.rst

 The story is very different for processes.
-While scanning a process memory space your module will definitely receive a large number of blocks, one for each committed memory region in the proccess address space.
+While scanning a process memory space your module will definitely receive a large number of blocks, one for each committed memory region in the process address space.

 However, there are some cases where you don't actually need to iterate over the blocks.
 If your module just parses the header of some file format you can safely